reallydontask/reallydontask.github.io/docs/_posts/2025-05-10-linkedin-jobs.markdown

 ---
 layout: post
-title:  "Jobs: Apply First or Last"
+title:  "LinkedIn Jobs: Apply First or Last"
-date:   2025-05-10 11:37:24 +0100
+date:   2025-05-17 09:07:24 +0100
 categories: tongue cheek
 ---

-If you ever put a job ad on LinkedIn or a similar platform, you've probably been inundated with applications, this is what happened to us recently.
+If you ever put a job ad on LinkedIn or a similar platform, you've probably been inundated with applications, this is certainly what happened to us recently.

 One thing that struck me was the forgotten middle: